Best Travel Camera: we test and compare the latest travel cameras from Canon, Panasonic, Sony, DJI, GoPro and more.

-One of the most tempting times to invest in a new camera is just before you head off on a big trip abroad.
+One of the best times to invest in a new camera is just before you head off on a big trip abroad.

 Whether you’re looking for a pocketable smartphone upgrade or a way to upgrade your travel photography, there are lots of cameras that are built specifically for life on the road.